-Temporary Employees' Attainment of Seniority
+C) Temporary Employees' Attainment of Seniority

-Temporary employees shall be placed on the seniority list when they have completed one hundred nine (109) days in the preceding twelve (12) months.
+Temporary employees shall be placed on the seniority list when they have completed sixty-five days in the preceding twelve (12) months.
 Prior to attaining seniority, the standard for discharge is lack of general suitability for continued employment.

-The date of commencing work for seniority purposes shall be twenty-one (21) weeks and four (4) calendar days prior to the day on which the employee became eligible for inclusion on the seniority list.
+The date of commencing work for seniority purposes shall be sixty-five working days prior to the day on which the employee became eligible for inclusion on the seniority list.